Cooperative Training of Descriptor and Generator Networks: Two models and two algorithms

-The generator net \citep{goodfellow2014generative} has its root in factor analysis in statistics and in latent variable model or directed graphical model in machine learning.
-The generator net seeks to explain the signal $Y$ of dimension $D$ by a vector of latent factors $X$ of dimension $d$, and usually $d \ll D$.
+As a latent variable model, the generator network seeks to explain the image $Y$ of dimension $D$ by a vector of latent factors $X$ of dimension $d$, and usually $d \ll D$.
 The model is of the following form:

-$g(X; W_\G)$ ($g$ stands for generator) is a top-down ConvNet defined by the parameters $W_\G$.
-The ConvNet $g$ maps the latent factors $X$ to the signal $Y$.
+$g(X; \alpha)$ is a top-down ConvNet defined by the parameters $\alpha$.
+The ConvNet $g$ maps the latent factors $X$ to the image $Y$.
 See the diagram in (\ref{eq:diagram0}).

-Model (\ref{eq:FA}) is a directed graphical model, where $Y$ can be readily generated by first sampling $X$ from its known prior distribution $\N(0, I_d)$ and then transforming $X$ to $Y$ via $g$.
-The joint density of model (\ref{eq:FA}) is $P_\G(X, Y; W_\G) = P_\G(X) P_\G(Y|X; W_\G)$, and
+Model (\ref{eq:FA}) is a directed graphical model, where $Y$ can be readily generated by ancestral sampling: first sampling $X$ from its known prior distribution $\N(0, I_d)$ and then transforming $X$ to $Y$ via $g$.